 Keyword usage and SEO for app marketplaces: ensure the site title and meta description for a web page — such as the homepage of your marketplace and an individual app listing — are set appropriately.
 Take every opportunity to naturally incorporate keywords in the content and headings on those pages — such as the descriptions on individual app listings.

 If you use OpenChannel, you’ll be glad to know that the site titles and meta descriptions for every listing page are set automatically, using the apps’ titles and summaries that your app developers have already set.

 Including a well-written blog alongside your marketplace is an easy way to put relevant content in front of search engines.
 If you have the resources, we suggest you write at least one long form blog post about each of your most popular integrations — you might even find the app’s developer is willing to help out with this!

 Another way to improve SEO for app marketplaces is to build up the authority, reputation, or value of your domain.
 The key factor that every search engine takes into account here is the number of backlinks your page has — i.e. the number of times your page is linked to from external websites.

-As a similar anecdote to that of keyword stuffing, it was once possible to link to a pages from any old collection of websites and in doing so improve a page’s search engine rankings.
-Nowadays, the quality of the linking website is more and more important, so we don’t recommend asking for or paying for backlinks, which tend to come from lower quality websites.
+As a similar anecdote to that of keyword stuffing, it was once possible to link to pages from any old collection of websites and in doing so, improve a page’s search engine rankings.
+Nowadays, the quality of the linking websites is more and more important, so we don’t recommend asking for or paying for backlinks, which tend to come from lower quality websites.

 Instead, you have to accept building up backlinks for the long and difficult process it is.
 Then, you can contribute quality guest posts to other sites in your niche (linking back to your marketplace page), or build a top-quality page that gets others talking about it on their own.